aleale2121/blockchain-ipfs/Readme.md

 # Backend Assignment Stack

-This README provides an overview of the technologies and tools used to implement the backend assignment, which includes APIs for uploading and serving files, handling large files (100MB+), and using IPFS for storage.
+This document provides a comprehensive overview of the technologies, tools, and project structure employed in the development of the backend, focusing on APIs for file upload and serving, with an emphasis on handling large files (100MB+) and utilizing IPFS for storage.

 ## Technologies